-- Home equipment loans: 5.5%
+Home equipment loans: 6.0%Recreational vehicle loans: 5.5%

-- Recreational vehicle loans: 5.5%

-- New vehicles loans: 7.0%

-- Used vehicles loans: 9.0%
+New vehicles loans: 7.0%Used vehicles loans: 9.0%

-These assumptions take our view of the weakening French economy into account.
+These assumptions take our view of the improving French economy into account.
 Although we received more than 10 years of data, we factored in the relatively better performance of younger vintages originated after 2008.
-The charts below show the average quarterly loss rates for each year.